rwema3/KustoSchemaTools/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 1. Make sure the tests pass on your machine
 1. Make sure you follow the style guide
+1. Create a new branch: `git checkout -b my-branch-name`